by test_admin | Jan 5, 2024 | self improvement

 “I’m finally going to use that gym membership.”

-But being at No Longer Bound has shifted my perspective on New Year’s resolutions.
+But being at No Longer Bound has shifted my perspective, and now I’m rethinking resolutions.

 In a recovery environment, my typical resolutions, like limiting screen time or keeping a better schedule, are all taken care of.
 This has led me to reflecting on the types of resolutions I was setting for myself.
 Perhaps I was going about them the wrong way.
 The things I’ve been learning in recovery have made my old goals seem superficial and self-centered.